pmahend1/PrettyXML/README.md

 [Download at Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=PrateekMahendrakar.prettyxml)

-> [!IMPORTANT]
+---

-> You will need .Net SDK or Mono installed on your machine.
+**IMPORTANT** : You will need .Net SDK or Mono installed on your machine.

+---

 ## Known Issues